anupvarghese/anupvarghese.github.io/_posts/2017-03-18-kubernetes-and-acs.markdown

 We are now ready to `az login` with Azure credentials to fire some Azure CLI commands

-Create a resource group to manage the over all process
+Create a resource group to manage the overall process

 `az group create -n my-cluster -l "eastus"`